DEI

 Community Learning Opportunities

-Simpson also offers virtual and in-person educational sessions that are open to the wider Simpson community, including staff, board members, volunteers, supporters, and more:
+Simpson also offers virtual and in-person educational sessions that are open to the wider Simpson community, including staff, board members, volunteers, and supporters.
+These workshops provide topics vital to Simpson’s work with the community.

 Img: A tutor works with a child on a puzzle